thnaeff/GedcomStore/README.md

 	* `GedcomStructureTreePrinter`: Prints a tree of the whole gedcom structure.
 It has an option to even print invisible tree nodes and is very useful for debugging when creating a structure
 	* `GedcomStructureTextPrinter`: Prints a gedcom structure as text.
 The output of this printer can be saved in a text file and imported in any software which supports the GEDCOM format
 	* `GedcomStructureHTMLPrinter`: Prints the gedcom structure formatted with HTML.
 Save this output in a HTML file to view the structure in a web browser
-	* A `GedcomNode` is an extension of the `TreeNode` in my Util library, thus any `TreeNodePrinter` can be used for printing and new printers can be created by extending that class.
+	* A `GedcomNode` is an extension of the `TreeNode` in my Util library, thus any `TreePrinter` can be used for printing and new printers can be created by extending that class.

 ********************************************************************************************************